asarafoglou-ptns/aliyeva-resmas-wrapped/README.md

 pip show myapp
 ```
 4. Allow Spotify authentication and enjoy!
-5. If this does not work, my app is also deployed.
-Check it out here:

 ## Flowchart
 <img width="699" alt="Screenshot 2024-05-31 at 21 27 28" src="https://github.com/asarafoglou-ptns/resmaswrapped/assets/157810991/c48958aa-3475-47f0-ac03-10a199f42782">